The Commerce Commission's senior leadership team is made up of the Chief Executive and general managers of the seven branches.

 Geoff Williamson joined the Commission in July 2011 and leads the organisation performance functions.
-Geoff was Acting Chief Executive for the Commission between January and May 2018.
 He was previously Director Corporate Services at the Tertiary Education Commission and his previous work experience includes Chief Financial Officer at the National Library of New Zealand and a range of roles at Deloitte.
 Geoff has a BCA from Victoria University of Wellington and an Executive Master of Public Administration through the Australia and New Zealand School of Government, and is a Chartered Accountant.

 Louise joined the Commission in 2021 from Lawyers on Demand NZ, an international law firm, specialising in risk and compliance.
 She has significant expertise providing legal risk and compliance services to a range of New Zealand and international organisations, including banks, telecommunications and electricity companies.
 She brings particular strength in the Credit Contracts and Consumer Finance Act, having led Bank of New Zealand’s legal team which advised on the legislation and the implementation of the 2015 changes to it.
 Louise has a law degree (Hons) and a commerce degree from Canterbury University.